cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

   - Storage Auto Scales
   - Set a `Maximum Storage Threshold`
     - Triggers on: 10% space remaining for 5 minutes, and 6 hour cooldown
+  - RDS Read Replicas
+    - Up to 5
+    - Within AZ, Cross AZ, Cross Region
+    - ASYNC Replication
+    - Can be promoted to independent DB
+    - Application must update connection string to make use of read replicas
+    - No cross AZ cost, but yes cost if cross Region
+  - RDS Multi AZ <> Disaster Recovery (SYNC Replication)
+    - One DNS name - automatic failover to standby
+    - Increase availability
+    - Read replicas can also be setup as MultiAZ for DR
+  - SingleAZ to MultiAZ
+    - zero downtime
+    - 'modify' SYNC Replication to Standby DB
   - RDS Custom
     - Oracle and Microsoft SQL Server
     - Access to underlying instances
       - config settings, patches, enable native features, SSH or SSM Session Manager into EC2
       - DEACTIVATE Automation Mode while tweaking
+- Amazon Aurora
+  - Compatible with Postgres or MySQL
+  - 5x performance MySQL and 3x over Postgres
+  - 10GB to 128GB (grows in increments)